Instance-JS/Instance/docs/ADR.md

 ## Key Insight

-This ADR documents the moment of realization that **enabled** the dual prototype chain solution.
-Without understanding that an object can have two constructors, we wouldn't have conceived of fusing two prototype chains.
+This ADR documents the moment of realization (the nested metadata pattern) that **enabled** ADR-010.

-**Constructor duality → Prototype duality**

-The nested metadata pattern (`constructor.native`) directly inspired the fused meta-class pattern (SpecializedClass bridging both prototypes).

 ---

 ## References